Losant/losant-rest-python/docs/device.md

 ## Export

-Creates a device data export (to be emailed to the requestor).
+Creates a device data export.
 Defaults to all data.

 ```python
 result = client.device.export(